 Experience Harriet Tubman's home, where she was born into slavery, grew into a young woman determined to gain freedom, and where she returned to rescue her family and friends to bring them north to freedom.

 Visit the Harriet Tubman museum, the canal where she floated timber, the plantation where she spent her early years, and more!

 Collect the park's trading cards, complete the Underground Railroad Network to Freedom Jr. Ranger book, or find related books!

 A 25,000-acre sanctuary for migrating birds, preserving the historic landscape and located next door to the park and visitor center.

 Chesapeake Bay Gateways Network

-Chesapeake Bay Gateways Network connects more than 170 parks, wildlife refuges, museums, sailing ships, historic communities, rivers, and trails where you can experience the authentic Chesapeake.
+Connecting more than 170 parks, wildlife refuges, museums, sailing ships, historic communities, rivers, and trails on the Chesapeake.

 Along the Harriet Tubman Byway, stop by Stewart's Canal, a 7-mile canal hand-dug by free and enslaved African Americans between 1810 and 1832 for commercial transportation.
 Tubman learned important outdoor skills navigating the canal and working in nearby timbering operations with her father, Ben Ross.
 Stewart's Canal is part of the Blackwater National Wildlife Refuge, and while part of the National Monument, will continue to be owned, operated, and managed by the U.S. Fish and Wildlife Service.